 Step 1 - isolate

-As soon as you experience Coronavirus symptoms, you should self-isolate for at least seven days.
+As soon as you experience Coronavirus symptoms, you should self-isolate for at least ten days.
 Anyone else in your household should self-isolate for 14 days from when you started having symptoms.

 Step 2 - book a test

 You should book a Coronavirus test online or call 119 if you have no internet access.

 Step 3 - results

 If your test is positive you must complete the remainder of your ten day self-isolation.
 Anyone in your household should also complete self-isolation for 14 days from when you started having symptoms.
 If your test is negative, you and other household members no longer need to isolate.

 If you test positive for Coronavirus, the NHS Test and Trace service will send you a text or email alert or call you within 24 hours with instructions of how to share details of people you have been in close, recent contact with and places you have visited.
 It is important that you respond as soon as possible so that appropriate advice can be given to those who need it.
 You will be asked to do this online via a secure website or you will be called by one of the NHS contact tracers.